 Finally, garnish with almond flakes and chopped herbs.
 Easy!

 The original recipe called for a rice salad with peas, fresh diced cucumber and herbs in a vinaigrette dressing, which sounds as good now as it did then.

-It makes a tasty filling for a sandwich.
+Coronation chicken is one of the best Chicken Sandwich Fillings .
 Add some peppery rocket and watercress leaves for a hint of heat.